confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 INSTR(string, substring, [position], [occurrence])
 ```

-Returns the position of `substring` in `string`.
+Returns the position of the `substring` in the `string`.
 The first character is at position 1.

 If `position` is provided, search starts from the specified position.
 Negative `position` causes the search to work from end to start of `string`.